 - We aim to produce wines that are clean and fresh.
 Wines that have old world elegance blended with the fruit forward styles consistent with new world wines.

 - Generally, our red wines are cellared one year in French and American oak barrels and then aged 12 months in bottle prior to release.
 We like to release our wines so they are ready to drink or further cellared for an additional 4-8 years.

 - We like our white wines fresh while reflecting good acidity that is retained through our relatively cool nights.
 Generally, our whites are dry and fruit forward.

 - Our Riesling is really expressing the Lillooet terroir.
 It is off-dry with tropical notes.
 It has evolved very consistently over the last three years, which provides us with a good basis for aging for those that seek a more mature Riesling.

 To-date, we have received a large collection of BC, national and international wine awards.
-With Danny Hattingh joining the Fort Berens team as our full-time onsite Winemaker earlier in 2014, we are now doing many vinification experiments (up to 30) to see what techniques and equipment work best with our cultivars and their various clones.
+With Danny Hattingh joining the Fort Berens team as our full-time onsite Winemaker in 2014, we are doing many vinification experiments (up to 30) to see what techniques and equipment work best with our cultivars and their various clones.
 Our new facility was designed in such a way, that as we learn which varietals work best in our climate, we can adjust the production procedures and techniques to accommodate future plantings and production accordingly.
 We are confident that with these learnings and being able to now produce wine in our new facility, which we will continue to produce wines of exceptional award-winning quality that will continue to improve with each vintage.